 The attainment of these specialist skills in each of these professional fields comes about progressively as of the second year and according to the preference defined by the student, according to the following operation:

 Projects.
-The Projects 1 and Projects 2 subjects are organised in workshops that deal with different themes and sectorial aspects of design (web design and digital publishing, urban facilities design, editorial design, domestic and commercial interior design, packaging, uses of plastic, silk-screen printing and stamping techniques, calligraphy, etc.) that can be chosen every semester.
+The Projects 1 and Projects 2 subjects are organised in workshops that deal with different themes and sectorial aspects of design (web design and digital publishing, urban facilities design, editorial design, domestic and commercial interior design, packaging, uses of plastic, silk-screen printing and printmaking techniques, calligraphy, etc.) that can be chosen every semester.

 IT and technology.
 The choice of the Projects workshops determines the specific groups and programmes of the compulsory free configuration technology and IT subjects.